OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 ### Tool development with pyOpenMS

 Scripting is one side of pyOpenMS, the other is the ability to create Tools using the C++ OpenMS library in the background.
 In the following section we will create a ”ProteinDigestor” pyOpenMS Tool.
 It should be able to read in a fasta file.
 Digest the proteins with a specific enzyme (e.g. Trypsin) and export an idXML output file.
-Please see `ExamplexData` ► `pyopenms` for code snippets.
+Please see `ExampleData` ► `pyopenms` for code snippets.

 ```bash
 usage: ProteinDigestor.py [-h] [-in INFILE] [-out OUTFILE] [-enzyme ENZYME]